skyler22wilson/SQL-project/cleaning_data.md

 DELETE FROM analytics WHERE visit_number = 'visitNumber';
 DELETE FROM sales_by_sku WHERE product_sku = 'productSKU';

--- Remove columns with all NULL data or redundancy from analytics table ALTER TABLE analytics DROP COLUMN IF EXISTS user_id; -- NULL ALTER TABLE analytics DROP COLUMN IF EXISTS visit_id; -- redundant ALTER TABLE all_sessions DROP COLUMN IF EXISTS visit_id --redundant
+-- Remove columns with all NULL data or redundancy from all tables ALTER TABLE analytics DROP COLUMN IF EXISTS user_id; -- NULL ALTER TABLE analytics DROP COLUMN IF EXISTS visit_id; -- redundant ALTER TABLE all_sessions DROP COLUMN IF EXISTS visit_id --redundant